whatisnuclear/website/reactor_history.md

 > The principal problem in the SDR is a psychological one.
 Many people have a feeling that
 > sodium and water react explosively; they do not react explosively.
 Hydrogen and oxygen
 > do react explosively.
-The pyrotechics that you may have seen on sodium combining with
+The pyrotechnics that you may have seen on sodium combining with
 > H<sub>2</sub>O is principally one in which hydrogen has reacted with oxygen in the air.
 The
 > reaction rate is of the order of microseconds; it is truly an explosive reaction.
 > Sodium and water can be handled quite safely and quite easily, as I will show you later.